Not Playground Weather? Try These Philly Indoor Play Spaces

 1542 E. Montgomery Avenue (Fishtown)

 By My Side is a Fishtown lodestar for parents of young children.
 They offer Playgroup, where parents can socialize, get advice, and grow their community.
 This focus on togetherness makes By My Side stand out as a local resource.
-The suggested donation for Playgroup is only $5, keeping it accessible for community members.
+The suggested donation for Playgroup is only $5 to keep it accessible for community members.

 Of course, By My Side is also great for the kids.
 Playgroup includes free play, circle time, and a snack.
-There are plenty of toys, as well as the unique addition of rescue animals such as rabbits.
-By My Side also offers up their space for parties, with the cost going directly toward their year-round programming.
+They also offer up their space for parties (up to 50 guests and only on Sundays), with the cost going directly toward their year-round programming.

 Everland

-This sustainable living shop in Queen Village (where you can also rent pre-loved kids’ items) doubles as a play space for little ones.
+This living shop (where you can also purchase sustainable goods) doubles as a play space for little ones.
 Everland offers open play Wednesday through Sunday, with the option to either drop in or become a monthly member.
-On Mondays and Tuesdays, parents can take advantage of Community Coworking: get your work done in a quiet space while your little ones are supervised in the play area.
+On Mondays and Tuesdays, parents can take advantage of their Coworking with Supervised Play program: get your work done in a quiet space while your little ones are supervised in the play area.

 Everland emphasizes community, holding classes and events to build connection.
-Enjoy programs such as Move & Groove, a toddler movement class, Baby & Me Postpartum Yoga, Prenatal Mat Pilates, and fun one-off events like a family-friendly happy hour.
+Enjoy programs such as Move & Groove, Babywearing Dance, Baby & Me, and more.

 Kids at Play